 Beef Vegetable Soup

-It’s inexpensive to make, and it feeds a family of 6.
+- This recipe is budget-friendly to make, and will feed a family of 6.

-2. Next, you will need to cut the chunks of beef into smaller, bite-size pieces.
-Then chop all the veggies.
-The rest is easy!
+- When you purchase the package of meat from your local supermarket, you will need to cut the chunks of beef into smaller, bite-size pieces.

 Ingredients Needed for our Beef Vegetable Soup:

-Beef Chuck Stew Meat – we recommend choosing “Prime” for the best cut of meat and one that will melt-in-your-mouth tender.
-You will need 1 pound (16 ounces).
+Beef Chuck Stew Meat – We recommend choosing “Prime” for the best cut of meat and one that will melt-in-your-mouth tender.
+And, you will need about 1 pound (16-ounces).

-Vegetables – you will need an onion, some garlic, celery, carrots, 2 potatoes, frozen peas, and a package of sliced mushrooms.
+Vegetables – You will only need a few fresh veggies and frozen peas.
+For this recipe we added an onion, some garlic, celery, carrots, 2 potatoes, some frozen peas, and a package of sliced mushrooms.
+These veggies will not only make a thick, hearty texture but will flavor the soup as well.

-Broth – you will need some beef stock (or beef broth), along with some water to make this soup.
+Broth – Also, some beef stock (or beef broth), along with some water is needed to make this soup.

-Flour – choose an all-purpose flour (or cornstarch) to toss with the cubes of stew meat before sautรฉing them.
-This will also thicken the broth for this hearty soup.
+Flour – In addition, some all-purpose flour (or cornstarch) is needed to dredge the cubes of stew meat before sautรฉing them.
+This will also help thicken the broth to a thick and rich soup.

 1. First, prep all the vegetables.
-Set them aside.
+Rinse, cut and chop them.
+Then set them aside.

-9. Cover again and simmer for an additional 20 minutes.
+10. Cover again and simmer for an additional 20 minutes.
 Taste the soup and adjust the seasonings to your taste.
 Turn off the heat.
+Serves 6

 Storing and Freezing…

-- To Freeze: As always, allow the soup to cool before storing is a sealed container, then freeze.
-This soup will freeze well, and up for 1 month.
+- To Freeze: This soup will freeze well, and up for 1 month.

 Additional recipes for hearty soups!